Dalelchak-Bhagaura massacre: Consequences

 As a result of this ghastly incident, a total of 40 Rajput families fled the village.
 According to Vinay Singh, a native of village who survived the carnage and owned "25 bigha" of land in the village, he never wants to return to the village but visits infrequently because of his mother who has close attachment to her ancestral village and the home.
 Those who lost their kins were given only government job in the name of compensation, like Singh received a job after losing 20 members of his family.

 Conviction

 In December 1992, eight of the accused in the massacre were found guilty and sentenced to death by the Aurangabad Additional Sessions Court.
 However, the death sentences were never carried out.
+Another accused of the massacre, Ramashray Paswan, was taken into custody and thereafter released after serving eleven month imprisonment.